erlend-sh/learndiscourse/_en/developers/hacking/embedding-discourse-comments-via-javascript.md

 ### Troubleshooting

-The most common issue users have when embedding Discourse is setting the correct value for the `embeddable hosts` option.
+The most common issue users have when embedding Discourse is setting the correct value for the embeddable hosts you added.
 Make sure to double check that it is only the domain of your site, and contains no extra slashes or invalid characters.